y060120/student/README.md

 ## Deploying instruction:

 * Clone the Repository
+* Switch to master branch
-* Install necessary softwares like Node js, npm, postgres
+* Install latest & necessary softwares like Node js 18.0, npm, postgres 12 above
 * Create a Database with username and password
 * Create new .env file, copy .env.example content there, replace DB_DATABASE, DB_USERNAME, DB_PASSWORD to your database credentials
 * After setting up environment